 Many patients embraced remote telemedicine for behavioral health, claiming it felt more confidential and eliminated their potential embarrassment of bumping into someone they know in the waiting room at the provider’s office.

 Unfortunately, as the pandemic drove a significant adoption of digital technology by the behavioral health industry, cybercriminals were presented with more opportunities to attack healthcare organizations.
 In 2020, the number of cyberattacks on healthcare more than doubled from the previous year, with ransomware accounting for 28% of all attacks.
 Attackers, driven by profit, see patient data as a prime target.
-They can monetize this data in multiple ways:
+They can monetize healthcare cybercrime data in multiple ways:

 - First, they can request ransom payments to restore access to patient data or other systems.
 If the ransom is not paid, they can hold patient data hostage, encrypting systems and stopping service from being delivered entirely.